 As you raise your credit score, you can call your lenders and ask for better interest rates.
 If they aren’t negotiable, review your options to refinance to a lower interest rate as you move towards paying down your debt on your way to debt freedom and financial independence.

 The focus of today’s post is raising your credit score for those who want to join the 800 credit score club.
 However, as a general #LifeHack, you may want to continue this practice until you reach debt freedom.

-Paying down debt raises your credit score and keeps you from spending money on high-interest debt in the future.
+Paying down debt can raise your credit score and keep you from spending money on high-interest debt in the future.

 Remember, debt costs you more than just money.
 It cost you time too.
 You can always make more money, but you can never make more time.